 Cocaine use can cause immediate heart-related symptoms.
 These include increased heart rate, sweating, and palpitations.
 Chest pain can occur, too.
 This may lead individuals to seek treatment at a hospital or emergency room.

 The most significant damage to the heart, however, may be occurring silently.
-This lasting damage may be difficult to detect.
-A 2011 study found that medical tests rarely show damage to a cocaine user’s blood vessels or heart.
+This lasting damage may be difficult to detect. found that medical tests rarely show damage to a cocaine user’s blood vessels or heart.

 A cardiovascular magnetic resonance (CMR)test can detect the damage.
 CMRs performed in people who’ve used cocaine show excess fluid on the heart, muscle stiffening and thickening, and changes to the motion of the heart’s walls.
 Traditional exams may not show many of these symptoms.

-Also, this same study found that an ECG shows cocaine users have more severe bradycardia, or abnormally slow pumping.
+Also, this found that an ECG shows cocaine users have more severe bradycardia, or abnormally slow pumping.
 The severity of the condition is worse the longer a person uses cocaine.